websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

-`include-dependencies:` defines packages to include in bundling, even if they are not listed under the `dependencies` section of `package.json`.
+`include-dependencies:` Defines packages to include in bundling, even if they are not listed under the `dependencies` section of `package.json`.
 These packages must be available in the `node_modules` folder (i.e. installed manually, without saving them to `package.json`, or listed in the `devDependencies` section).

-`packages:` defines plugin configuration for npm packages, per package.
+`packages:` Defines plugin configuration for npm packages, per package.

 `max-parallel-files:` Defines the maximum number of files to process in parallel to avoid EMFILE errors (especially on Windows).
 The default value is `128`.

 `process-serially:` **Note**: removed since v 2.7.0.
 Replaced with `max-parallel-files`.

-`rules:` defines rules to apply to the projects source files with the loader.
+`rules:` Defines rules to apply to the projects source files with the loader.
 Rules must have a `use` array property that defines the loader to use, which can be specified using a package name or an object with `loader` and `options` properties if applicable, and one or more of the properties below:

-* `test`: defines a regular expression to filter files in the `sources` folders to determine whether to apply rules to them.
+* `test`: Defines a regular expression to filter files in the `sources` folders to determine whether to apply rules to them.
 The project-relative path of each eligible file is compared against the regular expression and files that match are processed by the loaders.
-* `exclude`: refines the `test` expression by specifying files to exclude.
+* `exclude`: Refines the `test` expression by specifying files to exclude.
-* `include`: refines the `test` expression by specifying files to include.
+* `include`: Refines the `test` expression by specifying files to include.

 Here's an example configuration: